No One Can Achieve Perfection

 No One Can Achieve Perfection (Eingin kann gera tað perfekta) is a 2008 documentary film directed by Katrin Ottarsdóttir.
 It is a portrait of the Faroese sculptor Hans Pauli Olsen (born 1957).

 Synopsis

 The film follows the creation of sculptor Hans Pauli Olsen's biggest sculpture so far.
 We take part in the process when the artist is working in his backyard studio together with his young nude model.
 We are the fly on the wall, when the artist forgets about the camera and exists only for creating his art with his bare hands.
-And we experience the contrast between art as subtile, exhibited works in distinguished halls of art and as a simple lump of clay in a dirty garage.
+And we experience the contrast between art as subtle, exhibited works in distinguished halls of art and as a simple lump of clay in a dirty garage.